phillycocoa/website/content/about.md

 ## Communications

-If you have any feedback please send us an email <leadership@phillycocoa.org>.
+If you have any feedback please send us email at <leadership@phillycocoa.org>.

 You can also find us on Twitter at [@phillycocoa](http://twitter.com/phillycocoa).

 Our main event calendar is also on [Meetup.com](https://www.meetup.com/PhillyCocoaHeads/).
-Please RSVP there if you plan to attend.
+Please RSVP if you plan to attend.

 ## Leadership